A Sportsman's Sketches: The Russian German

 An incomplete, short fragment first published in 1964 and never part of the original sketches.
 Here, the narrator comes across a German landowner in Russia.
 It is likely he kept this sketch out and never finished it because it did not present a picture of the typical, “Russian” landowner.
 Here though, he seems to be hinting that the “game” of the sketches is in fact the evils of serfdom and the failures of landowners.

 The Reformer and the Russian German

 Another incomplete, though slightly longer, fragment.
 This may have been a later version of the previous fragment or another fragment itself.
 It's completely different, with different characters, and again provides the readers with examples of the failures and cruelties of serfdom.

-Legacy

-This series of short stories revealed Turgenev's unique talent as a short story writer.
-Evidently it greatly influenced all Russian short story writers of the late 19th and early 20th centuries, such as Anton Chekhov, Ivan Bunin, Alexander Kuprin and many others.